 A warning and a caution however: you can be guaranteed that the ego will claim credit for the appearance of any subtle energies, images, visions, etc and the inclination to be “humbly proud” of one’s accomplishment is certain to arise.
 Paramhansa Yogananda cautioned us by saying “The road to enlightenment is not a circus!”
 Jesus said “Test the spirits to see if they are of God.”
 “Of God” includes this tendency for the ego and subconscious to claim credit “of themselves.”
 Thus it is also valid in respect to choice #1 above!

-Patanjali (in the Yoga Sutras) says that any such experience can be used for meditative concentration.
-Feelings of deep peace, joy, awareness of prana, chakra sounds, tastes, smells, shapes, colors and on and on help validate and also sharpen one’s astral senses and sensitivities.
+Patanjali (in the Yoga Sutras) says that any such experience, such as your pulling sensation during meditation, can be used for meditative concentration.
+Feelings of deep peace, joy, awareness of prana, chakra sounds, tastes, smells, shapes, colors, and on and on help validate and also sharpen one’s astral senses and sensitivities.
 Beyond that, however, psychic powers are no guarantee of spirituality!
 Yet, they have their place in the journey upwards to God.
 Thus it is that some say ignore these and others say focus upon them.
 Both have a certain validity, given the warning offered above.